BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

                         let json = try JSONSerialization.jsonObject(with: urlContent, options: JSONSerialization.ReadingOptions.mutableLeaves) as!
 NSDictionary
 ```
-After that, there's more error handling and more error handling and then you can eventually return the JSON `result` using the `completionHandler` that you included for the new `makeCommand` function:
+After that, there's more error handling and more error handling and then you can eventually return the dictionary `result` using the `completionHandler` that you included for the new `makeCommand` function:
 ```
                         if let errorCheck = json["error"] as?
 NSDictionary {